OUTMANE-BEN-MOUSSA/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The file 10-love_exponent_breath displays the result of BREATH to the power LOVE The file 11-binary_to_decimal converts a number from base 2 to base 10.
 The file 12-combinations prints all possible combinations of two letters, except oo.
+The file 13-print_float prints a number with two decimal places, followed by a new line.